-- Up to 20 days of youth leave can be granted over a 2-year period.
+- Up to 20 days of youth leave can be granted over a two-year period.

 - The leave can be divided up into periods of a minimum of two days, unless it is for a consistent series of classes lasting for just one day each.

-For part-time employees, youth leave days are calculated in proportion to the working time.
+For part-time employees, youth leave days are calculated as a proportion of working time.

-Youth leave cannot be attached to statutory annual leave or to a period of sickness if the accumulated leave constitutes a continued absence of more than 3 weeks.
+Youth leave cannot be attached to legal annual leave or to a period of sickness if the accumulated leave constitutes a continuous absence of more than three weeks.

 The legal provisions relating to social security and employment protection remain applicable for the duration of the youth leave.